antoinepetty/i2c-motor-control-over-uart/README.md

 In the case of any error, you will instead receive reponse `E`.
 You can see more detailed debugging information by setting `debugMode = DEBUG_ON` at the top of the file.

+All of these messages are/need to be appended with a `\n` newline character.

 ### Commands

 | Command | Description                           |